Veroke-AI/AI-AutomatedImageAnnotation/README.md

      - Select "Text" mode
      - Enter comma-separated labels in the input field

-   - **Click Labels**:
-     - Select "Click" mode
-     - Left-click to add positive annotations
-     - Ctrl + Left-click to add negative annotations

-   - **Brush Labels**:
+   - **Box label**:
-     - Select "Brush" mode
+     - Select "polygon" mode
-     - Click and drag to draw regions
+     - Click and drag to draw box
-     - Use [ and ] keys to adjust brush size

 4. **Apply Preprocessing**
    - Enable desired preprocessing options
    - Adjust thresholds and parameters as needed
-   - Changes will be included in the API payload

 5. **Submit Annotations**
    - Click "Submit Annotations" to send the data
    - The payload will include all annotations and preprocessing options

-## Keyboard Shortcuts

-- `[` / `]`: Adjust brush size
-- `Ctrl + Click`: Add negative click annotation
-- `Z`: Undo last annotation

 ## Development